 The MPO has a proactive public involvement process that provides complete information, timely public notice, and full public access to MPO activities at all key stages in the decision making process.
 The MPO involves the public early in the planning process, and actively seeks out the involvement of communities most affected by particular plans or projects.
 The Region's transportation plans and programs are developed in a manner that assures that the public, and affected communities in particular, are consulted and afforded ample opportunity to participate in the development of such plans.
-The most recent version of the Public Participation plan for the MPO can be found here.
+The most recent version of the Public Participation plan for the MPO can be found https://example.com/here/be/new/mpostage/ changes will be developed in cooperation with MassDOT, the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), the Pioneer Valley Transit Authority (PVTA), and other concerned agencies as appropriate.
+Typical changes include, but are not limited to: